 Cuff Links: A History of Style

 Early 1600s: Towards the end of the Renaissance period, primitive cuff links are rare and used for holding a shirt cuff together as an alternative to ribbon or lace.
-The links are simple; a small chain fastened to the end of a metal button.
+The links are simple; a small chain connecting two metal buttons.

-Mid-1600s: King Louis XIV, is seen dressed in shirts sleeves secured together with buttons.
-Often these buttons are made of metal and sometimes glass that is connected by a small chain.
+Mid-1600s: King Louis XIV of France, famously called "The Sun King," is seen dressed in shirts sleeves secured together with buttons.
+Often these buttons are made of metal (and sometimes glass), connected by a short length of narrow chain.

 1684: London Gazette newspaper references a pair of diamond cuff buttons in public print.